MMdevworks/MMdevworks/README.md

 #### :joystick: Games
 > [Mini Quest Academy](https://github.com/MMdevworks/project_spell)
-</br>An educational concept and my latest in Unity, which I plan to continue building and learning from.
+</br>An educational concept built in Unity.

 > [Project Slingshot](https://github.com/MMdevworks/slingshot)
 </br>I had fun learning how to render lines and add movement to objects in this one.